Texas Porch

 The loop works because it names real stops, not vague coast.
 It gives the county page a route through places people can actually picture.
 A reader can move from beach to marsh to bayfront park and still stay inside the same county story.
 That is the point of the route.

-More Calhoun County notes
+More stories and useful context near Calhoun County